truth table: Binary Operations 1

 review

-Binary Operations take 2 inputs, each input can be True or False, if the first input is named first_input and the second input is named second_input, the tests show that
+Binary Operations take two inputs, each input can be True or False.
+If I name the first input first_input and the second input second_input, the tests show that

 -